krisjowen/yubaba/README.md

 ### Navbar

 The navbar has been tested on each of the four pages to ensure it links correctly throughout.
-The logo in the navbar also links to index.html throughout
+The logo in the navbar also links to index.html throughout.

 ### Footer

-Across all four pages the four social links within the footer link through to the correct social media link
+Across all four pages the four social links within the footer link through to the correct social media link.
+They also open in a new tab to keep the user within the web page.

 ### Buttons